WeiDai-David/WeiDai-David.github.io/_pages/about.md

 I am passionate about using <u>physical Laws</u> to explain principle in the world.
 Currently, my research interests mainly focus on the following aspects:

-a) Unfairness & Prejudice

-b) Trustworthy Machine Learning
+a) Trustworthy Machine Learning

+b) Federated Learning

 c) Science for ai
+-  Cognitive Science
 -  Neuroscience
--  Cognitive Science
 -  Physics